ilo5u/CX-CPU/README.md

 )
 ```

-But if you would like to give the parameter **TARGETS_TO_BUILD=Chinx** manually every time running cmake, there is no need to add such description in the CMakeList.txt.
-I suggest that remove other targets in the CMakeList.txt except ``Chinx``, and ``Chinx`` will be the only default target to build.
+But if you would like to give the parameter **TARGETS_TO_BUILD=Chinx** manually every time running cmake, there is no need to add such description in the CMakeLists.txt.
+I suggest that remove other targets in the CMakeLists.txt except ``Chinx``, and ``Chinx`` will be the only default target to build.

 ### src/lib/Target/LLVMBuild.txt